Siblings’ quest to find out more about their Chinese parents’ complicated pasts.

 Not much is known about George’s life between 1918 and 1948, other than he moved from town to town, setting up businesses along the way, according to his daughter Dorthy Wong.
 Census records provide some clues about locales: Cranbrook, B.C., Toronto, and many places in Saskatchewan, including Saskatoon, Moosomin, Maple Creek and Moose Jaw.

-Substantial documentation about George begins during his time in Gull Lake, Sask. – a town 300 kilometers west of Regina – where he moved in 1949.
+Substantial documentation about George begins during his time in Gull Lake, Sask. – a town 300 kilometres west of Regina – where he moved in 1949.
 There, he operated a restaurant called United Nations.

-Tom Frook remembers his “Sunday ritual” with his father: pancakes and sausages at United Nations.
+Tom Frook remembers his “Sunday ritual” with his father: pancakes and sausages at the United Nations.
 His dad would pick up a newspaper and Frook, a package of firecrackers.

-Jack O’Connor, meanwhile, remembers United Nations as the place to go for chocolate bars.
+Jack O’Connor, meanwhile, remembers the United Nations as the place to go for chocolate bars.
 His mother and aunt worked at the cafe, and they told him George was always pulling pranks.

 George’s children were born after he had moved on from Gull Lake, but Filler remembers the town.
 In the early 1960s, George took him on a road trip to his old stomping ground.